Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 Since the zero moment map fiber does not intersect the divisor $\divisor$ described in \cite{LZhypertoric}, this category is equivalent to $\Cohdg(\aht \setminus \divisor)_0$ and hence equivalent to a category $\Cohdg(\mht)_1$ of coherent sheaves on a completion of $\mht$ on the fiber over $1\in D^\vee$.

-Although we do not prove Conjecture \ref{conj:additivetomult}, we are able to construct directly the desired equivalence on formal completions; this is Theorem \ref{thm:complete-iso} below.
-Thus, we obtain an isomorphism
+Although we do not prove Conjecture \ref{conj:additivetomult}, we are able to directly construct the desired equivalence on formal completions; this is Theorem \ref{thm:complete-iso} below.
+Thus, for a general value of the parameter $\parone\in T^\vee,$ we obtain an isomorphism

-Since this is submerged in the notation, we note that this result holds for a general value of the parameter $\beta\in T^\vee,$ and we highlight two special cases.
-When $\Bfield=\tone,$ the varieties $\aht$ and $\mht$ are ``purely commutative'' resolutions of the singular affine additive/multiplicative hypertoric varieties, and \eqref{eq:coh-match} is an equivalence of categories of coherent sheaves.
-However, when $\GIT=0,$ then \eqref{eq:coh-match} is an equivalence of module categories for the \emph{non-commutative resolutions} $\aht$ and $\mht.$ In fact, this theorem is a key technical tool and motivating observation for the non-commutative resolution we construct.
+where the parameter $\parone = \Bfield'\cdot\exp(\GIT')$ specifies multiplicative and additive hypertoric varieties as described above.
+We highlight two special cases of \eqref{eq:coh-match}.
+When $\Bfield'=\tone$ but $\GIT'$ is generic, the varieties $\aht$ and $\mht$ are ``purely commutative'' resolutions of the singular affine additive/multiplicative hypertoric varieties, and \eqref{eq:coh-match} is an equivalence of categories of coherent sheaves.
+However, when $\GIT'=0,$ then \eqref{eq:coh-match} is an equivalence of module categories for the \emph{noncommutative resolutions} $\aht$ and $\mht.$ In fact, this theorem is a key technical tool and motivating observation for the noncommutative resolution we construct.